kabirweb/wp-multi-post/trunk/readme.txt

 == Frequently asked questions ==
 = How many posts we can create at a time? =
-Up to ten(10) posts.
+Up to ten(15) posts.

 == Screenshots ==
-1. WP Multi Post
+1. Back End

 == Changelog ==
-No changes yet
+1. Fix few css issue.
+2. Increase post limit.
+3. Cut of another few kb space/size.
+4. Add a Screenshot.

 == Upgrade notice ==
 No upgrade yet